 Millions and millions of kilometers of yarn are unwound unremittingly from bobbins worldwide – in the myriad textile and sewing factories on this earth.
 Mechanically speaking, bobbins perform an almost endless pirouette.
 The human body follows exactly the same principle.

 Theaters like to be the good guys in three ways: Good for the citizen.
 Good for culture.
 And good for the zeitgeist.
-Being good is part of the essence of theaters; they do not want to be accused of being racist or of not being really climate-neutral.
+Being good is part of the essence of theaters; they do not want to be accused of being racist.
 But does this fit the reality within the institution itself?
 The case of Raphael Hillebrand casts doubt on this.